awvalenti/bauhinia/coronata/README.md

 # coronata
-A Java Wiimote library that is cross-platform and easy to use.
+A cross-platform and easy to use Java Wiimote library.

 ## License
 [GPL v3](http://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Usage
 For your convenience, please use [Maven](https://maven.apache.org) or [Gradle](http://gradle.org/).
 There is a free service called [JitPack]( https://jitpack.io/) that allows adding a GitHub project as a dependency.
-It is able to download a released JAR from a repository.
-For non-released versions, it is also able to download the code, compile it and package a JAR.
+It is able to download released JARs from GitHub repositories and, for non-released versions, it is able to download source code, compile it and package it as a JAR.

-For Maven, to use coronata in your project, add this to your pom.xml:
+To use coronata in a Maven project, add this to your pom.xml:

 ```xml
 <repositories>